purduedb/LIMO/CONTRIBUTING.md

 - We would like LIMO to follow PEP-8 Style conventions.
 When adding new code, please follow these conventions
   - Style guide can be found here: <https://www.python.org/dev/peps/pep-0008/>
 - In order to enforce these conventions, we will use pylint to check your code for deviations, and YAPF to attempt to automatically fix these deviations
-- To execute the linter from the command line, use the command `pylint war/limo2.31.py` while in the project directory.
+- To execute the linter from the command line, use the command `pylint war/limo2.31.py` while in the root project directory.
 This will automatically use the project's pylint configuration file
-- To execute the yapf autoformatting tool, use the command `yapf --style pep8 -i limo2.31.py` while in the  `war` directory
+- To execute the yapf autoformatting tool, use the command `yapf war/limo2.31.py -i` while in the root project directory

 ## Refactoring:
 - The LIMO codebase does not follow our code conventions.
 Please do you part and add comments and fix glaring issues as you come across them